For the first time in years actually, chaos development has a web site. How cool is that!

 Eventually, it was.
 That was great!
-We had some nice people who helped us back then (Gustav Sinder being one of them, Jonas Öberg being another one, and John Hennessey being yet another one - thanks to all of you!) which was a great help in getting our nice “something” onto the web.
-Of course, developing a web site was also one of the “side projects” that we had to get done to get stuff published.
+We had some nice people who helped us back then (Gustav Sinder being one of them, Jonas Öberg being another one, and John Hennessey being yet another one - thanks to all of you!) which was a great help in getting our nice "something" onto the web.
+Of course, developing a web site was also one of the "side projects" that we had to get done to get stuff published.
 Back then, it was an altogether different business than it is today.
-Technologies like ASP, PHP and JSP were considered “good ways” to publish a web site on the Internet.
+Technologies like ASP, PHP and JSP were considered "good ways" to publish a web site on the Internet.
 All of these are based on a request-response model where the content for the web page is dynamically generated on the server, then sent to the web browser.
 We used JSP.

 This evolution has led to really nice frameworks like Jekyll.
 They provide an IMHO much "smarter" way to develop a web site, where the dynamism is kept on the development machine and where the end result is a set of static

-.html pages more or less.
+.html pages.
 Much faster to load, much easier to host, etc.